hashicorp/packer/website/source/docs/builders/openstack.html.md

     cluster will be used.
 This may be required for some OpenStack clusters.

 -   `cacert` (string) - Custom CA certificate file path.
-    If ommited the OS\_CACERT environment variable can be used.
+    If omitted the OS\_CACERT environment variable can be used.

 -   `config_drive` (boolean) - Whether or not nova should use ConfigDrive for cloud-init metadata.